-OSA, Microsleeps, and Commercial Truck Accidents
+OSA, Microsleeps, Commercial Accidents and Truck Driver Sleep Apnea Law

 We’ve all had our moments when we’ve gotten sleepy at the wheel and needed to pull over.
 Sometimes it just takes a small break and some coffee; other times a short nap is called for.
 We might even have to stop for the night.

 But when you drive a big rig for a living, the consequences of falling asleep at the wheel can be deadly for many around you on the road.
 “Microsleeps” and other fatigue problems that stem from obstructive sleep apnea (OSA) are a troubling and not uncommon problem.
 A full 13 percent of large truck crashes arise from fatigue or falling asleep, according to the Large Truck Crash Causation Study done by the Federal Motor Carrier Safety Administration (FMCSA).
 Some studies peg the percentage much higher.
 The National Transport Insurance (NTI) numbers support the conclusion that fatigue combined with speeding is implicated in 42 percent of heavy vehicle wrecks.
 The June 2014 crash on the New Jersey Turnpike that killed comedian James McNair and grievously injured comedian Tracy Morgan, along with several other passengers, is an example of this lethal combination.
 The truck driver that ran into their limo van had gone over 28 hours without sleep and was doing 65 mph in a 45 mph zone.

 What Are Microsleeps and OSA?